uvu-crfs/www/docs/development/resources.md

 ### [Font Awesome](http://fontawesome.io/icons/)

-Font Awesome in included if you want to use icons.
+Font Awesome is included if you want to use icons.

 ### [C3](http://c3js.org/)

 C3 is a library that uses D3 to make charts.
-We use it for leaderboard and reports.
+We use it for the leaderboard and reports.

 ### [Traceur](https://github.com/google/traceur-compiler)

-Tracer compiles the Javascript code from ES2015 the current ECMAScript.
+Traceur compiles the Javascript code from ES2015 (the current ECMAScript).
 It allows things like `import`, `export`, and lambda function `() => {}`.
 It can be removed if browsers ever become (compatible](https://kangax.github.io/compat-table/es6/).

 ### [Select2](https://select2.github.io/)